Microbiome and Health

 The human body is a complex ecosystem, hosting tens of billions of bacteria, mostly in the gut.
 This microbial community has profound effects on human health, affecting diverse functions such as metabolism, immunity, and behavior.
 Imbalances in the gut microbiome, as well as a lack of childhood exposure to historically important microbes, have been linked to many diseases of the urban and industrialized world, such as inflammatory bowel disease, asthma, autoimmune disorders and autism spectrum disorders.
 Thus, microbiome-based interventions may revolutionise our approach to diseases that affect tens of millions of people worldwide.
 To understand the mechanisms of human-bacterial interactions that impact health, we have built an initial collection of over 7,600 gut bacterial strains and genomes from healthy individuals, representing the bacterial diversity of urban North American populations.
-This North American resource is the first stage of our library of bacterial strains, and will provide a strong foundation for developing rationale, targeted and effective microbiome-based interventions.
+This North American resource is the first stage of our library of bacterial strains, and will provide a strong foundation for developing rational, targeted, and effective microbiome-based interventions.

 Urbanisation and Extinction of Microbiomes

 Studies show that the gut microbiomes of peoples living in urban centers of industrialized countries around the world are very distinct and present a much poorer diversity than peoples living in rural areas of non-industrialized countries.

 The consumption of processed food and the abusive use of antibiotics and sanitizers in industrialized areas contribute to this decrease of human-associated bacterial diversity.
 As a result, some commensal microbes that have co-evolved with us for millennia – and which represent an integral facet of human health and history – may soon go extinct.